-- 1. Players must be enrolled in years 7 12 at the school they represent and be registered with the IGSA Sport office by the Monday prior to the start of the competition. - 2.
-Players are considered registered after they play their second game (and signed on as required). - 3.
+- 1. Players must be enrolled in years 7 12 at the school they represent and be registered in their relevant team in SPAWTZ by the Monday prior to the start of the competition. - 2.
+Students playing in year 7 grades can only be year 7 students, "J" grades are students in years 7, 8 and 9 only and "S" grades are open teams so any student in years 7 12 are eligible. - 3.
+Players are considered registered after they play their second match (and signed on as required). - 4.
 Players may play in a higher grade than the one in which they are registered.
-Once they have played 3 games in the higher grade they are then registered in the higher grade. - 4.
-Team registrations have some flexibility in the first 2 weeks of the competition to ensure that girls are in the correct grade. - 5.
-Where schools have teams in the same grade they must nominate the higher or lower team and rules relating to playing up or down will apply. - 6.
-A player unavailable for a round game, semi or final may be replaced by a floater or a player from another team (in accordance with the playing up rules).
+Once they have played 3 matches in the higher grade they are then registered in the higher grade. - 5.
+Team registrations have some flexibility in the first 2 weeks of the competition to ensure that players are in the correct grade. - 6.
+Where schools have teams in the same grade they must nominate the higher or lower team and rules relating to playing up or down will apply. - 7.
+A player unavailable for a round match, semi or final may be replaced by a floater or a player from another team (in accordance with the "playing up" rules).
 However, you cannot exceed the number of players originally registered for that team.
-This does not permit girls to play in two semis or finals although they can play a maximum of two round games each week. - 7.
-Byes & matches washed out will count towards games played. - 8.
-A player must have signed on for 3 round games in any team for this sport, in accordance with the playing up rules to be eligible for semis and finals.
+This does not permit players to play in two semis or finals although they can play a maximum of two round matches each week. - 8.
+Byes & matches cancelled due to a venue closure will count towards matches played. - 9.
+A player must have signed on for 3 round matches in any team for this sport, in accordance with the playing up rules, to be eligible for semis and finals.
 Details of player eligibility will be forwarded to school staff in advance of the final round.
-If this is not received before the final round, school staff should contact the IGSA Sport office. - 9.
-A player, who has signed on for 3 games but not played in the semi-final, is still eligible for the final. - 10.
-A player may only play for 1 team in the semi-finals and finals. - 11.
-Where play offs exist, semis and finals rules do NOT apply to these games. - 12.
-Injured or ill players who have not signed on for 3 games are not eligible for semis or finals. - 13.
-A team playing an illegal player may be required to forfeit the match. - 14.
+If this is not received before the final round, school staff should contact the IGSA Sport office. - 10.
+A player, who has signed on for 3 matches but not played in the semi-final, is still eligible for the final. - 11.
+A player may only play for 1 team in the semi-finals and finals. - 12.
+Where play offs exist, semis and finals rules do NOT apply to these matches. - 13.
+Injured or ill players who have not signed on for 3 matches are not eligible for semis or finals. - 14.
+A team playing an illegal player may be required to forfeit the match. - 15.
 The minimum and maximum number of registrations per team for each sport is:

 Sport Minimum Maximum

-Badminton 3 6
+Softball 9 13

 Tennis 4 6

 Basketball 5 12

 Football 11 16

 Hockey 11 16

 Netball 7 12

 Touch 6 14

 Water Polo 7 13